Madzivhandila/CMPG-323-Project-3---30332338/README.md

 Maintain a high level of security throughout your project:

-- **No Credentials on GitHub**: Ensure that no credentials, such as API keys or sensitive information, are stored on GitHub.
+- **I keep my repository private so no one can acess my things beside my colaborate**: Ensure that no credentials, such as API keys or sensitive information, are stored on GitHub.
 Always use environment variables or other secure methods for storing sensitive data.

 ### Web API Cloud Hosting